Cinema of Our Time

 Having fallen in love again after her divorce, Nahid (Sareh Bayat) finds many obstacles lying in wait should she choose to follow her heart.
 Not only would remarriage mean surrendering custody of her son, it would also entail forsaking the semblance of independence she’s fought so hard to establish.
 Ida Panahandeh’s deeply humane melodrama recalls Oscar-winner A Separation in its compassionate and compelling depiction of contemporary Iran’s legal and social constraints.

-Having cajoled a friend (Kristen Wiig) into carrying their baby, a Brooklyn artist (director Sebastián Silva) discovers that his sperm count isn’t up to snuff and taps his unenthused partner (Tunde Adebimpe).
+Having cajoled a friend (Kristen Wiig) into carrying their baby, a Brooklyn artist (director Sebastián Silva) discovers that his sperm count isn’t up to snuff and taps in his unenthused partner (Tunde Adebimpe).
 His disastrous video installation and increasingly unstable neighbour ensure that chaos reigns in Silva’s incisive, merciless satire.
 "A startling drama of extreme moral ambiguity… [and] a vibrant, thoughtful piece about modern life…"—Hollywood Reporter

 Radu Muntean’s thriller creates a sustained level of suspense with skilful restraint, establishing a moral dilemma for both viewer and protagonist to wrestle with.
 Sandu believes he’s overheard a violent crime perpetrated by a neighbour but refuses to divulge any details to the police.
 As we attempt to decipher Sandu’s motivations, maladies endemic to modern Romanian society are revealed.
 “A poignant meditation on responsibility, guilt and community…”—Hollywood Reporter